 A CPT code is a standardized numeric code that represents a specific medical service or procedure.
 These codes allow healthcare providers and insurance companies to communicate clearly and process claims efficiently.
 Accurate CPT coding ensures providers are reimbursed correctly and on time.

-In OB/GYN billing, many obstetric procedure codes typically fall between 56405 and 59899, along with additional codes for routine gynecological care and well-woman visits.
+In OB/GYN billing, many obstetric procedure codes typically fall between 56405 and 59899, along with additional breast codes for routine gynecological care and well-woman visits.

 OBGYN Medical Billing Cheat Sheet